Makery

 Credit: Maya Minder

 Fungi Cosmology Brazil is an art & science dissemination initiative on fungi research.
-It was created by CAB Patagonia and LabVerde following an invitation from Pro Helvetia to encourage an international dialogue between South American institutions in 2020, collaborating with artists and scientists from Brazil, Switzerland and Chile.
+The program was created by CAB Patagonia and LabVerde following an invitation from Pro Helvetia to encourage an international dialogue between these South American institutions and Swiss counterparts Artists-in-Labs and foodculture days.
+The program brought together artists and scientists from Brazil, Switzerland and Chile.
 Mixing the disciplines of visual arts, mycology, anthropology and linguistics, transdisciplinarity is the main focus and starting point of this three-year exchange.
 Report on the first trip in Amazonia last March.

 “We are stuck with the problem of living despite economic and ecological ruination.
 Neither tales of progress nor of ruin tell us how to think about collaborative survival.
 It is time to pay attention to mushroom picking.” – Anna L.Tsing